l0osh/nopasaran-tests/TCP_SEQ_NUMBER_MATCHING/README.md

 - **syn/ack**: Represents a TCP packet with both the SYN and ACK flags set, typically sent by the server in response to a SYN packet from the client.

-- **fin**: Represents the FIN (finish) flag in a TCP packet, used to gracefully close a TCP connection.

-- **fin/ack**: Represents a TCP packet with both the FIN and ACK flags set, used to acknowledge the termination of a connection.

-- **psh**: Represents the PSH (push) flag in a TCP packet, indicating that the data should be immediately pushed to the receiving application.

-- **psh/ack**: Represents a TCP packet with both the PSH and ACK flags set, used when sending data along with an acknowledgment.

-- **data**: The data that the client sends to the server.
-Replace `TO_DO` with the actual data content based on the specific requirements of the test.